Inner Child: What Is It, What Happened To It, And How Can I Fix It?

 Take Responsibility for the Care of That Inner Child

 A key component of healing the inner child is to take on that responsibility.
 While you might feel anger towards anyone who hurt you, it doesn't help to blame them now or expect them to solve your problems.
 They may not be able to help now, and they may not be willing to help.
 Only you can take charge of caring for the child within you now.
-Your therapist can help, others can lend support, but it is you who need to take responsibility.
+Your therapist can help, others can lend support, but it is you who needs to take responsibility.

 Parenting Your Inner Child